-✓ You will pay \$0 if you use the UNITE HERE HEALTH-Health Center (Chicago) or use HealthLinc locations for certain care.
-See page A-6 for more information.

-You pay copays for certain types of care (see page B-2).
-Your copay is your only cost-sharing for all of the healthcare you receive during that network visit or urgent care center visit.
+You pay copays for certain types of care (see your "Summary of benefits").
+Your copay is your only cost sharing for all of the healthcare you receive during a network office visit or urgent care center visit.
+For example, you only pay one office visit copay for all healthcare you receive during the office visit, even if you received other services at the same time.
+However, depending on how your provider bills for services, you might have to pay an office visit copay, plus a copay for any blood work (laboratory services) you get.

-For example:
+In certain situations, you may pay the cost-sharing (deductible, coinsurance, copay) required for each of the services you receive.
+Sometimes this means you pay both a copay and coinsurance.
+However, you will never be required to pay multiple copays-you pay the highest copay amount.
+This could apply when you go to an office, but don't see the doctor or your doctor doesn't bill an office visit.
+If that happens, you pay the cost-sharing for each service you received.
+For example, if you have an ultrasound and a diagnostic imaging test during the same visit, you only pay the diagnostic imaging copay since it is the highest copay.
+If, during that same visit, you also had another service that requires coinsurance, you would pay the diagnostic imaging copay, plus the coinsurance.

-- If you have an office visit, you will only pay your office visit copay-you won't owe any other copays for other services (such as lab work or x-rays) you get during that office visit. - You will only have to pay one copay-the highest copay-when you get multiple covered outpatient services at the same time, but you don't get billed an office visit.
-If you get an MRI and lab work at the same time, you would owe only the highest copay-the one for your MRI-and would not pay a copay for the lab work. - For care in an emergency room, you pay the emergency room copay for all of the services you receive during the emergency room visit.
+For care in an emergency room, you pay the emergency room copay for all of the services you receive during the emergency room visit.
 You don't have to pay any other copays.
-For example, if you have an MRI during your emergency room visit, you don't have to pay the MRI copay. - If you are admitted to the hospital as an inpatient, the copay required for an inpatient stay applies to all of the services you receive during your inpatient stay.
-For example, you don't have to pay copays for diagnostic imaging, x-rays, and ultrasounds you receive during your inpatient admission.
+For example, if you have an MRI during your emergency room visit, you don't have to pay the MRI copay.

+If you are eligible for the Class I level of benefits and are admitted as an inpatient as a result of your emergency room visit, the emergency room cost-sharing is waived, and you pay the cost-sharing required for an inpatient stay.
+If you are admitted as an inpatient, the copay required for each day of an inpatient stay applies to all of the services you receive during your inpatient stay.
+You don't have to pay copays for diagnostic imaging, x-rays, and ultrasounds you receive during your inpatient admission.
-If you have an office visit for prenatal care, you will only owe a copay for the first prenatal visit for non-preventive care.
-Future visits for non-preventive care will be paid as part of the delivery.

-See page I-2 for more information about what a copay is.
+See page J-2 for more information about what a copay is.